eosnetworkfoundation/evm-public-docs/gas_v3_doc/readme.md

 wait for 3 minutes until the new prices are effective

-- verify the new gas consumption and gas fee (using gas price = 5Gwei, inclusion price = 0Gwei)
+- verify the new gas consumption and gas fee (using `gas price` = 5Gwei, `inclusion price` = 0Gwei)
-  - Basic gas token transfer to new account: 40685236 gas (0.2034 EOS) (Notice that since `storage price` = `gas price` = 5Gwei, there is no discount to storage related gas consumption if `inclusion price` is set to zero, or in the case where transactions are initiated via the `call` action.
-It will still have some discounts for EVM transactions normally sent to the endpoint since the EVM miner enforces a positive minimum inclusion price.)
+  - Basic gas token transfer to new account: 40685236 gas (0.2034 EOS) (Notice that since `storage price` = `gas price` = 5Gwei, there is no discount to storage related gas consumption)
   - Basic gas token transfer to existing account: 21000 gas (=0.0001 EOS)
+  - ERC-20 token transfer to existing account: 42620 gas (=0.0002 EOS)
+  - ERC-20 token transfer to new account: 40592568 gas (=0.2030 EOS). (similar reason as basic gas token transfer to new account)

+- verify the new gas consumption and gas fee (using `gas price` = 5Gwei, `inclusion price` = 5Gwei)
+  - ERC-20 token transfer to existing account: 42620 gas (=0.0002 EOS)
+  - ERC-20 token transfer to new account: 20317594 gas (=0.2032 EOS). (it will have some discount when `inclusion price` > 0 since miner should not get the storage related gas consumption)

 <h2><b>For EVM-miners: monitor current CPU cost and update the minimum inclusion price in miner's configurations</b></h2>